What Was the 1st Chocolate Bar? Uncover Its History

 Instructions

-1. Melt the Cocoa Butter: Place the cocoa butter in a double boiler.
-Melt it over low heat, stirring occasionally to ensure even melting.
+• Melt the Cocoa Butter: Put cocoa butter in a double boiler.
+Melt over low heat.
+Stir every now and then so it melts evenly.

-2. Mix the Dry Ingredients: In a separate bowl, combine the cocoa powder, sugar, and salt.
-Stir until well-blended.
+• Mix the Dry Ingredients: Grab another bowl.
+Combine cocoa powder, sugar, and salt.
+Stir until everything’s blended together.

-3. Combine the Mixtures: Slowly add the dry ingredients to the melted cocoa butter, stirring continuously to avoid clumps.
+• Combine the Mixtures: Slowly add the dry stuff to the melted cocoa butter.
+Keep stirring so you don’t get clumps.

-4. Add Vanilla: Stir in the vanilla extract if you like extra flavor.
-This step is optional.
+• Add Vanilla: Stir in vanilla extract if you want extra flavor.
+This step’s optional though.

-5. Mold the Chocolate: Pour the mixture into a mold and allow it to cool for 10 minutes.
-Then, place it in the fridge to set.
+• Mold the Chocolate: Pour the mixture into a mold.
+Let it cool for 10 minutes.
+Then stick it in the fridge to set.

-6. Enjoy: Once firm, your homemade chocolate bar is ready.
-It’s a delicious nod to what the first chocolate bar was.
+• Enjoy: Once it’s firm, your homemade chocolate bar is done.
+Nice little throwback to what the first chocolate bar was.

 Tips and Tricks for Perfect Chocolate Bars